openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

                 - integer,
                 - number,
                 - string
+                - object
+                    - boolean
+                    - integer
+                    - number
+                    - string
+                    - array of strings
                 - array of booleans,
                 - array of integers,
                 - array of numbers,
                 - array of strings
+                - array of object
+                    - see object
         - post_&lt;resource&gt;
             - function to convert the input request document to the member variables
             - checks if input is correct :